Zabrane/qlnd/doc/LightningTickerplants.md

 total_balance      | "1053249"
 confirmed_balance  | "58519"
 unconfirmed_balance| "994730"
 ```

+## Extension to multiple IoT devices

+The above approach can be extended to the use case of multiple IoT devices who are sending and receiving payments.
+Typically, a set of devices can authenticate and communicate with a single `lnd` node using just the TLS certificate
+file and invoice.macaroon, to generate invoices for subscribers.
+Similarly, the listener process can broadcast
+invoice settlement messages back to individual devices to release data to subscribers.

 ## Conclusion

-This paper described the basic workings of the lightning network from setting up lightning nodes, creating
+This paper described the basic workings of the Lightning network from setting up Lightning nodes, creating
-channels and making fast lightning payments.
+channels and making fast Lightning payments.
 A practical example was provided to demonstrate how
 the qlnd library can be integrated into a vanilla tickerplant process to enable a pay-per-ticker
 publishing scheme.
+This example can provide a template for how future machine to machine payments could
+be performed.
+It is hoped that as the technology develops, further enhancements to the library can be
+made to keep it up to date, and make the integration with kdb+ based applications even more streamlined.

 ## Authors